 4-H leaders are trained volunteers who have enrolled with the Extension Service.
 They present information provided by Extension and Oregon State University.
 Publications your child receives for use with 4-H projects are developed by Extension faculty or other resource people.
 4-H helps young people discover and develop life skills and set personal goals.
 Involvement in project areas gives members the help needed to improve specific skills and explore new ones.
 Activities within clubs also introduce members to the importance of helping others through community service.

 For youth in grades K-3, this program is designed to meet the development characteristics of young children.
 It emphasizes cooperative learning and excludes competitive events; it is activity based not project based learning.
 Cloverbuds explore and experience many 4-H project areas except livestock, horse and dog.

-Youth in grades 4-12 belong to groups/clubs led by volunteer leaders and take part in activities such as community service, educational tours, and fun events.
+Youth ages 9-19 as of September 1st belong to groups/clubs led by volunteer leaders and take part in activities such as community service, educational tours, and fun events.
 In addition to club activities, there is a wide variety of enrichment activities offered at the county, state, national and international levels.

 4-H Age Groups:

 Novice: 1st year 4-H member with no previous experience in the project area